Belfast School Of Theology

 Intended Learning OutcomesÂ

-3. Engage with a range of scholarly literature and work in a critical and constructive manner
+3. engage with a range of scholarly literature and work in a critical and constructive manner

 Indicative Module ContentÂ